Ouranosinc/pavics-sdi/docs/source/dev/installation.rst

    git clone https://github.com/Ouranosinc/pavics-sdi.git
    cd pavics-sdi/birdhouse

 In the file :file:`docker-compose.yml`, within the ``phoenix/volumes`` configuration, set the environment variable SSL_CERTIFICATE  to a valid certificate.
 The certificate file should contain both the CERTIFICATE and PRIVATE KEY parts as required by the nginx "ssl_certificate_key" and "ssl_certificate" parameters.
+You may use localhost.perm has a self-signed certificate.

 Then simply run the following command, taking care to select an appropriate host name::